How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Hives

-Appears on different parts of the body in the form of small rashes, which can gradually merge into a single whole.
+Appears on different areas bodies in the form of small rashes, which can gradually merge into a single whole.

 The reason may be: